Sousastep/sousastep/SousaFX/.docs/_sources/content/fxbanks.rst.txt

    :align: center
    :alt: postxfadebank

-SousaFX auto-switches between the Wobble FX and the Solo FX when the :ref:`looper <Loopers>` finishes recording, and finishes fading out.
+The Attack and Sustain FX Banks operate in tandem through the :ref:`Envelope Crossfade <Envelope Crossfade>`, which can collectively be called the Wobble FX.
+The Solo FX Bank operates independently of the Wobble FX.
+SousaFX can auto-switch from the Wobble FX to the Solo FX while the looper's looping.
+This automation can be enabled using the :ref:`looper's <Loopers>` "auto switch / manual switch" menu.

 The "bleed" dial allows the Attack FX's output into the Sustain FX's output and vice-versa.
 A little bit goes a long way.